Frequently Asked Questions

 1. A writer with a Substack subscribes to the Lunar Awards and is notified via a post when a new round starts.

-2. The writer reads the rules, publishes a story on their own Substack, and then adds a link to the story in the comments of the award season post.
+2. The writer reads the rules, publishes a story on their own Substack, and then adds a link to the story in the comments of the current award round post.

-3. A round lasts roughly two weeks.
-When it ends (including the judging period), subscribers receive a post identifying the winner and the honorable mention.
+3. A round lasts roughly two months (2 weeks for submissions and 2 weeks for judging).
+When it ends, subscribers receive a post identifying the winner and the honorable mention.

 What are the general award entry rules?